pranv/clockwork_rnn/README.md

 	* Fibonacci (Virahanka)
 	* Different Exponential Series
 	* Random
+* **Dropout**
+* **Other Fancy Activations**

 #### Later Experiments:
 Learn the periods.
 Initial Idea: Let the RNN emit a gaussian distribution over time periods.
+This requires a huge recurrent matrix.

+## Results

+Initial Experiments have shown that:

+1. The connection mechanism suggested in the paper, which is from slower to faster works slightly better than full duplex connections, when the number of parameters is kept constant.
+2. Adam is a vastly better optimizer than vanilla RmsProp.
+Need to test against Graves 2013 RmsProp.